hrosicka/NameChallenge/README.md

-# Guess the Gender
+# NameChallenge

 ![Made with Python](https://img.shields.io/badge/Made%20with-Python-blue?logo=python)
 ![Last Commit](https://img.shields.io/github/last-commit/hrosicka/NameChallenge?logo=git&color=orange)
 ![Name Genius](https://img.shields.io/badge/Name%20Genius-100%25-brightgreen?style=flat-square&logo=star&logoColor=yellow)
 ![License](https://img.shields.io/github/license/hrosicka/NameChallenge?color=informational)

-Welcome to Guess the Gender, a game that will test your intuition and knowledge of names!

-This guide will walk you through the exciting world of name sleuthing and becoming a master guesser. ️‍♀️ ️‍♂️
+A small interactive desktop game that challenges the user to guess the gender associated with a given first name.
+The application is written in Python and uses a GUI based on Tkinter.
+It queries the free Genderize.io API to guess the likely gender for a name. ️‍♀️ ️‍♂️

 ## The Name's the Game